cmakelib/cmakelib-component-cmdef/README.md

 The library is not mainly intended for extending CMake functionality.

-It's set of wrappers and helpers which enables easily use of existing CMake features in a more standardised manner akross multiple project.
+It's set of wrappers and helpers which enables easily use of existing CMake features in a more standardised manner across multiple projects.

 ### Definition of Main target